roundcube/roundcubemail/skins/elastic/README.md

 References to image files from the included CSS files can be appended with cache-buster marks to avoid browser caching issues after updating.

-Run `bin/updatecss.sh --dir skins/elastic` from the Roundcube package before packaging the skin or after installing it on the destination system.
+Run `bin/updatecss.sh --dir skins/elastic` before packaging the skin or after installing it on the destination system.

 RULES: